Fitzwilly: Soundtrack

 The film features an early symphonic score by John Williams, credited both on the album and on screen as "Johnny Williams".
 Notably the score includes "Make Me Rainbows", the film's love theme and end credits song and Williams' first collaboration with co-writers Alan and Marilyn Bergman.

 The score was released commercially at the time by United Artists (and re-issued in 1980 by MCA Records), and was referred to as the film's "original motion picture score" and not as the "original motion picture soundtrack recording" because instead of performances that had actually been heard in the film Williams opted to release arrangements designed for separate listening.
 In 2004 a limited edition compact disc was released by Varèse Sarabande's CD Club which paired the scores of Fitzwilly and Robert Altman's 1973 film The Long Goodbye, another Williams credit.

-The soundtrack, including the re-recording album and the original complete soundtrack, composed by John Williams was released on the Music Box Records label.
+The soundtrack, including the re-recording album and the original complete soundtrack, was released on the Music Box Records label.